Nina Auchincloss Straight: Education and career

-Nina attended the Potomac School in Washington, D.C. and Miss Porter's School in Farmington, Connecticut.
-She attended and graduated from Bryn Mawr College, just outside of Philadelphia, Pennsylvania.
+Nina attended the Potomac School in Washington, D.C., and Miss Porter's School in Farmington, Connecticut.
+She attended and graduated from Bryn Mawr College, just outside of Philadelphia.

 Nina subsequently attended and earned a master's degree in journalism from Columbia University in 1961.
 While she attended Columbia, she worked part-time for columnist Charles Bartlett.
 In 1964, she earned an M.A. in history from Columbia, her second degree from Columbia.
 From 1963 until 1971, Nina worked as Washington correspondent and bureau chief for the Chattanooga Times, while raising her three sons.

 In 1981, her novel Ariabella: The First, was published by Random House.
 At the time, she was in her second year of evening law school at American University and was working on a biography of her maternal grandfather, Oklahoma Sen. Thomas Pryor Gore.

 Personal life

-In 1957, Nina married Newton Ivan Steers, Jr. (1917–1993), after having briefly dated Ted Kennedy.
+In 1957, Nina married Newton Ivan Steers, Jr., who was 20 years her senior.
 Jackie Kennedy was her matron of honor at the wedding and then Sen. John F. Kennedy was one of the groomsmen.
 During their marriage, Steers became a member of the Maryland State Senate.
 Together, they had three sons: